KANISHKPAREEK21/PDF-RAG-Chatbot/README.md

 ## 🚀 Overview

-This project implements a **fully functional, production-worthy RAG Chatbot** capable of answering questions from one or more PDF documents.
+This project implements a **fully functional, production-ready RAG** (Retrieval-Augmented Generation) Chatbot capable of answering questions from one or multiple PDF documents.
-It was developed as part of a job interview assignment — but evolved into a complete, scalable AI solution that supports multiple providers (**Gemini**, **OpenAI**, **Azure OpenAI**) and modern vector storage with **LanceDB**.
+It is designed as a scalable, modular AI system that supports multiple model providers — **Gemini**, **OpenAI**, and **Azure OpenAI** — and uses **LanceDB** for efficient vector storage and retrieval.
+The architecture emphasizes flexibility, performance, and real-world usability, making it suitable for enterprise-level document intelligence applications.

 The chatbot can: